-There are strict boundaries of thought in our modern culture this includes ignoring the paranormal.
-For this reason, anything else outside their definition of normal is taboo.
+There are strict boundaries of thought in our modern culture.
+Ignoring the paranormal and supernatural gives them control.
+Anything else outside their definition of normal is taboo.
 Is it a mistake to ignore these occurrences?

 Ignorance Is Not Bliss

-Our dominant cultural narrative teaches us how to classify paranormal and supernatural events.
-If we see something unusual, we automatically place within our frame of reference.
+If we see something unusual, we automatically try to place it within our frame of reference.
 For instance, two people view the same paranormal event.
 And, to one person, will see it as an alien spacecraft.
-The other person will see it as angels.
+The other person will see it as an angel.
+Our dominant cultural narrative teaches us how to classify paranormal and supernatural events.

 When these events occur, is this a breakthrough in perception?
 But, the breakthrough is often misclassified by our expectations?
 So, is there a way to see through our expectations which distort reality?